-This well-loved snacks for movies is also packed with fiber.
+This well-loved snack for movies is also packed with fiber.

-Three cups of air-popped popcorn has 3.6 grams of fiber and only about 100 calories.
+Three cups of air-popped popcorn have 3.6 grams of fiber and only about 100 calories.

 The key is to air pop the popcorn to keep from adding poor quality fats and sodium.
 (10)